Diabetes is a common condition – type 2 diabetes can be managed by lifestyle changes such as a good diet, exercise and not smoking.

 Diabetes is also linked to ageing, so as people living with HIV become older this adds a further risk factor for diabetes.

-If you have diabetes you have too much glucose in the blood (blood sugar) because your body cannot use it properly.
-When you eat, glucose is made from your food, which is then used by your cells to make energy.
-The glucose in your body is regulated by insulin, which is a hormone made by your pancreas - it helps the glucose get into your cells so they can use it.
+Glucose is extracted from food, then used by our cells to make energy.
+The glucose in the body is regulated by insulin, which is a hormone made by the pancreas - it helps the glucose get into the cells.

 Type 2 diabetes occurs when you don’t produce enough insulin (insulin deficiency) or your body cannot use the insulin you do make (insulin resistance) so the glucose stops being regulated.
 Eventually the levels of glucose in the blood become too high, resulting in what is known as high blood sugar.